Amy Gionta MS, RD, LDN

 Posted April 3, 2024

-Prior to joining Healthier Tomorrows, she initially worked helping clients achieve and maintain their wellness goals through healthy eating, activity, and lifestyle modification.
-She moved away from this, and then found a passion in clinical nutrition with a specialty in transplant, renal, and ICU Medical Nutrition Therapy.
-Morgan has significant experience providing education and guidance for patients with digestive concerns, diabetes, heart failure, hypertension, and liver failure.
+Prior to joining Healthier Tomorrows, Morgan’s work was focused on helping clients achieve and maintain their wellness goals through healthy eating, activity, and lifestyle modification.
+She then found a passion in clinical nutrition with a specialty in transplant, renal, and ICU Medical Nutrition Therapy.
+Morgan has significant experience providing education and guidance for patients with diabetes, heart failure, hypertension, and liver failure.
 She is a Certified Nutrition Support Clinician to provide quality nutrition support care.
-She is excited to now focus on supporting clients in an outpatient setting.
+She is excited to now be focused on supporting clients in an outpatient setting, and enjoys diving into gut health, hormonal health, and meal planning, and enjoys looking at wellness through a functional lens.

 In her free time, she loves to run outdoors, cook, read, organize, explore new restaurants, and spend time with friends and her husband.